PSAM3060-D-S16/class_notes/content/week_4/index.md

 # Logo and Turtle Graphics
 Logo is a computer programming language, created in 1967 at the (now) MIT Media Lab to explore how programming can help children learn critical thinking and problem solving.
-One of the creaters of Logo, Seymour Papert, wrote [Mindstorms](http://www.amazon.com/Mindstorms-Children-Computers-Powerful-Ideas/dp/0465046746/ref=asap_bc?ie=UTF8) which discusses logo and its goals.
+One of the creators of Logo, Seymour Papert, wrote [Mindstorms](http://www.amazon.com/Mindstorms-Children-Computers-Powerful-Ideas/dp/0465046746/ref=asap_bc?ie=UTF8) which discusses logo and its goals.

 One of the ideas introduced in Logo was "turtle graphics".
 In logo one can issue commands like `turn left`, `move forward`.
-These comands are carried out by an on-screen "turtle".
+These commands are carried out by an on-screen "turtle".
 Tracing the path of the turtle often produces interesting drawings.

 Turtle robots were also produced, which allowed children a more physical experience.